bobobocode/engine/README.md

 # Engine

 [engine](https://github.com/bobobozzz/engine.git)
- - Embedded python for nginx-module and come with Pin which is a python functional web framework.
+ - Embedded python for nginx-module and come with Driven which is a python functional web framework.

 * To support developing web application using nginx in python;
 * To use functional program paradim.